saurabhkumar2001/crop-leaf-disease-detection-using-ml/README.md

 seaborn==0.13.0
 pandas==2.1.0
 streamlit
 librosa==0.10.1

-##To install all dependencies:
+To install all dependencies:
+bash
+Copy
+Edit
 pip install -r requirements.txt
 🚀 Project Overview
 The Crop Disease Detection System is an AI-powered web application built using Streamlit and TensorFlow.
 It helps in detecting diseases in plant leaves by analyzing uploaded images.
 The system is trained on real-world crop disease datasets and aims to assist farmers in taking early action against infections to minimize yield loss.

 ⚙️ How It Works
 Upload an Image
 On the "Disease Recognition" page, upload a plant leaf image that shows possible symptoms of disease.